Executive Vice President and General Manager, Early Phase Drug Development

 ABOUT MIKE MENCER

-Previously, Mike Mencer was the Executive Director of Business Development Operations for Advanced Enrollment Solutions, a subsidiary of PPD, a leading global CRO providing advanced clinical patient enrollment services.
-There, he was leading and transforming the Inside Sales and Sales Operations teams.
-He was also the Managing Director of DMM Triangle Services, LLC, a consulting firm engaged in assisting small and start-up companies to integrate business strategy with CMC operations, establish operational excellence practices, optimize business development operations, and provide general management consulting.
+Before joining Worldwide, Mike was the executive director of business development operations for Advanced Enrollment Solutions, a subsidiary of PPD.
+He was also the managing director of DMM Triangle Services, LLC, a consulting firm engaged in assisting small and start-up companies to integrate business strategy with CMC operations, establish operational excellence practices, optimize business development operations, and provide general management consulting.

-In addition, he was the Vice President of Pharmaceutical Development Operations for Patheon N.V., a leading global pharmaceutical contract development and manufacturing organization and part of Thermo Fisher Scientific (NYSE: TMO).
-Patheon N.V. was formed in March 2014 through the $2.6B merger of Canadian drug maker Patheon Inc. and the drug business of Dutch conglomerate Royal DSM.
-Patheon held its initial NYSE public offering in July 2016 and was purchased by Thermo Fisher Scientific in 2017.
-As VP, he served as regional general manager and P&L owner for the North American development sites in North Carolina, Ohio, and Oregon.
+In addition, he was the Vice President of Pharmaceutical Development Operations for Patheon N.V., a leading global pharmaceutical contract development and manufacturing organization and part of Thermo Fisher Scientific.
+As VP, Mike served as regional general manager and P&L owner for the North American development sites in North Carolina, Ohio, and Oregon.
 Additionally, Mike led Patheon’s initiative to establish a global, vertically integrated offering by combining drug substance and drug product development and manufacturing into a single customized solution.
 During his tenure with Patheon, he led sites and teams in France, Italy, Netherlands, UK, and U.S. and was a key senior change management leader for five significant M&A integrations.